ysyk2021/turning-deficiencies-into-assets-how-to-use-your-flaws-to-your-advantage/src/chapter-9-1.md

-Chapter: Using Asset-Based Thinking for Career Development
+Using Asset-Based Thinking for Career Development
 ==========================================================

 In this chapter, we will explore the powerful concept of asset-based thinking and how it can be applied to career development.
 By shifting our focus from deficiencies to assets, we can uncover our unique strengths and leverage them to advance our careers.